Virgin, Flowers head slim field chasing RBS branches

 LONDON Virgin Money and U.S. private equity firm J.C.
-Flowers are leading a small field of potential suitors to buy 316 branches from Royal Bank of Scotland (RBS.L), after Spain's Santander (SAN.MC) pulled out of a deal on Friday.
+Flowers are leading a small field of potential suitors to buy 316 branches from Royal Bank of Scotland, after Spain's Santander pulled out of a deal on Friday.

 Shares in RBS, 82 percent owned by the British taxpayer, were down 1 percent in Monday morning trade, while Santander's were up 0.1 percent.